CantoLang/cantolang-site/docs/poetic_programming_manifesto.md

 Design patterns did not originate among programmers.
 The book that started it all, _A Pattern Language: Towns, Buidings, Construction_, was written by architects (Christopher Alexander, Sara Ishikawa, and Murray Silverstein).
 It begins with the recognition that the problems that architects and designers encounter at all scales, from chairs and tables to houses and shops to cities and parks, arise from the tension inherent in Human Space -- the interplay between the hard, unalterable reality of physics and geometry on the one hand, and the harder-to-pin-down but just as real needs and constraints of human beings on the other.
 The problems of Human Space are too dynamic and variable for exact, scientifically determined solutions, yet with experience it is possible to recognize that some approaches are better than others.

 Design patterns are knowledge extracted from this experience.
 They aren't algorithms; they depend on nuanced adaptation to circumstances.
 They are templates, but not just templates; they are based on images of a solution deriving from simple but deep concepts.
 They resemble more than anything else the metaphoric imagery of poetry.
+They suggest useful metaphors that can guide implementation: for code that has to process all the members of a structure, think of visitors; for code that has to create particular objects based on input parameters, think of factories; for code that has to impersonate a particular programming interface, think of facades; and so on.

 ###Functions